St. Stephen's Episcopal Church

 Picture

-Our chapter meets on the third Sunday of each month at 1:00 pm (due to covid, meeting by telephone.
+Our chapter meets on the third Sunday of each month following the 10:30 service at 1:00 pm.

-The Vision Statement is: Empowered by the Holy Spirit, our Vision as Daughters of the King is to know Jesus Christ, to make Him known to others and to become reflections of God's love throughout the world.
+Vision Statement: Empowered by the Holy Spirit, our Vision as Daughters of the King is to know Jesus Christ, to make Him known to others and to become reflections of God's love throughout the world.
 We invite you to share our vision!

-The Mission of the Order is the extension of Christ's Kingdom through Prayer, Service and Evangelism.
+Mission of the Order: Our mission is to be the extension of Christ's Kingdom through Prayer, Service and Evangelism.

 A Daughter will love God and have affection for her neighbors, by the grace of God.
 She must always remember that her love for Jesus is only real and true when she does in fact love and practice forbearance for her most unlovely neighbors.